Remembering Queen Elizabeth: Her Life, Faith and the Food She Loved

 This post may contain affiliate links.
 Please read our disclosure policy.

-Remembering Queen Elizabeth, the longest reigning British monarch.
+Remembering Queen Elizabeth, the longest-reigning British monarch.
 As we mourn the passing of a great leader, we can’t help but reflect on her life, her faith, and even the food she loved.
-A beautiful woman, inside and out, whose gracious life touched us all.
+She was a beautiful woman, inside and out, whose gracious life touched us all.

 Speaking of food, Queen Elizabeth was known for her love of chocolate.
 Be sure to find her favorite chocolate cake recipe at the bottom of this post.

 Tributes are pouring in on the life of Queen Elizabeth, who ascended the throne when Winston Churchill was prime minister.
-Since then she has help guide a nation through World Wars, challenges, and sweeping change.
+Since then, she has helped guide a nation through World Wars, challenges, and sweeping change.

 Known for her contagious smile and attentive ear, The Wall Street Journal describes Queen Elizabeth as “a symbol of stability in an era of sweeping social and political change.”